Online Geometric Covering and Piercing: Preliminaries

-Let $x,y$ be any two points in $\IR^d$.
-We use $d(x,y)$ to represent the distance between $x$ and $y$ under the Euclidean norm.
+Let $x$ and $y$ be any two points in $\IR^d$.
+We use $d(x,y)$ (respectively, $d_{\infty}(x,y)$) to denote the distance between $x$ and $y$ under the $L_2$ (respectively, $L_{\infty}$) norm.
 Let $C$ be a convex object containing the origin in its interior.
 We translate $C$ by vector $x$ and consider the ray from $x$ through $y$.
 Let $v$ denote the unique point on the boundary of $C$ hit by this ray.
-The convex distance function $d_{C}(x,y)$, induced by the object $C$, is defined as $d_{C}(x,y)=\frac{d(x,y)}{d(x,v)}$~\cite{IckingKLM95}.
-Note that $d_{C}(x,y)=d_{C}(y,x)$ when $C$ is a centrally symmetric object, and in general the following property is well-known. \begin{property} Let $C$ be any convex object and $x, y$ be any two points in $\IR^d$.
+The function $d_{C}(x,y)$, induced by the object $C$, is defined as $d_{C}(x,y)=\frac{d(x,y)}{d(x,v)}$~\cite{IckingKLM95}.
+Note that the function $d_{C}$ is a metric (distance function) when $C$ is a centrally symmetric convex object, and in general, the following property is well-known. \begin{property} Let $C$ be any convex object and $x, y$ be any two points in $\IR^d$.
 Then, $d_C(x,y)=d_{-C}(y,x)$. \end{property}

-The \emph{illumination number} of an object $C$, denoted by $I(C)$, is the minimum number of smaller homothetic copies of $C$ whose union contains $C$~\cite{Pach}.